Machu Picchu: Inti Mach'ay and the Royal Feast of the Sun

-Architecturally, Inti Mach'ay is often considered to be the most significant structure at Machu Picchu.
-Its entrances, walls, steps, and windows are some of the finest masonry in the Incan Empire.
-The cave also includes a tunnel-like window unique among Incan structures, which was constructed to allow sunlight into the cave only during several days around the December solstice.
-For this reason, the cave was inaccessible for much of the year.
-Inti Mach'ay is located on the eastern side of Machu Picchu, just north of the "Condor Stone."
+Architecturally, Inti Mach'ay is often considered to be one of the most significant structure at Machu Picchu.
+Its entrances, walls, steps, and windows display some of the finest masonry in the Inca Empire.
+The cave also includes a tunnel-like window unique among Incan structures, designed so that sunlight enters the interior only for a few days around the December solstice.
+This precise alignment suggests that Inti Mach'ay functioned as a solar observatory associated with the Capac Raymi festival.
+Inti Mach'ay is located on Machu Picchu's eastern side, just north of the "Condor Stone".
 Many of the caves surrounding this area were prehistorically used as tombs, yet there is no evidence that Mach'ay was a burial ground.